scorpiodiagrams/fdg/wiki/chapter009.md

        basis))))
 ```

-where =contract= is the trace over a basis of a two-argument function that takes a vector field and a one-form field as its arguments.#Footnote(1)
+where #Code(contract) is the trace over a basis of a two-argument function that takes a vector field and a one-form field as its arguments.#Footnote(1)

 ```Scheme
 (define (contract proc basis)